HudsonGraeme/Quiztory/README.md

 ### 1. Opening the Project
  - You will need an [Apple Developer Account](developer.apple.com) and [XCode](https://apps.apple.com/ca/app/xcode/id497799835) downloaded
- - When you dowload the project, you need to open 'Quiztory.xcworkspace'
+ - When you dowload the project, you need to open '''Quiztory.xcworkspace'''